Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Types of Walk-In Cold Rooms

-The Kenyan market offers several distinct types of walk-in cold rooms.
-Each one is suited to different applications.
+The Kenyan market offers several distinct types of walk-in cold rooms, each suited to different applications.

 Walk-In Chillers (Positive Temperature Cold Rooms)

-Walk-in chillers maintain temperatures typically between +2°C and +10°C. They are the most common cold room type in Kenya.
+Walk-in chillers maintain temperatures typically between +2°C and +10°C and are the most common cold room type in Kenya.
 Applications include fresh produce storage, dairy distribution, beverage cooling, flower preservation, butchery short-term storage, and supermarket back-of-house refrigeration.
-Furthermore, they consume less energy than freezers because the temperature differential from ambient air is smaller.
+They consume less energy than freezers because the temperature differential from ambient air is smaller.

 Walk-In Freezers (Negative Temperature Cold Rooms)

 Walk-in freezers operate between -5°C and -40°C. They are essential for meat processors, fish handlers, ice cream distributors, and any business requiring long-term frozen storage.
-Notably, freezers require thicker insulation, more powerful compressors, and specialised flooring to handle extreme cold and prevent ground frost heave.
+Freezers require thicker insulation, more powerful compressors, and specialised flooring to handle extreme cold and prevent ground frost heave.

 Combined Chiller-Freezer Rooms

 Many businesses install dual-temperature setups.
 These feature a chiller compartment and a freezer compartment separated by an insulated partition, often sharing a common antechamber.
-As a result, this configuration is popular with butcheries, restaurants, and supermarkets needing both temperature zones in one footprint.
+This configuration is popular with butcheries, restaurants, and supermarkets needing both temperature zones in one footprint.

 Modular Prefabricated Cold Rooms

-Modular cold rooms use standardised insulated panels that connect via cam-locks.
-Consequently, they can be assembled, dismantled, expanded, or relocated as business needs change.
-They are the dominant format in Kenya because they balance speed of installation, flexibility, and competitive pricing.
+Modular cold rooms use standardised insulated panels that connect via cam-locks, so they can be assembled, dismantled, expanded, or relocated as business needs change.
+They are the dominant format in Kenya because they balance speed of installation, flexibility, and competitive cost.

 Custom-Built Cold Rooms